-The set of non-aviation sectors analysed provides a range of different noise sources and problems which, in some cases, are broadly comparable to the sources and apparent issues in the aviation sector.
-However, case studies and noise mitigation strategies discussed in this report also indicate that some lessons can be learnt from the non-aviation sectors and some potentially transferable elements to the aviation sector.
+The non-aviation sectors analysed describe a range of different noise sources and problems which, in some cases, are broadly comparable to the sources and apparent issues in the aviation sector.
+Case studies and noise mitigation strategies reviewed in the ANIMA study also indicate that some lessons can be learnt from non-aviation sectors and that there are some elements that may be transferable to the aviation sector.

 All sectors consider sound level monitoring, and most of them model and map before selecting mitigation measures to reduce the noise impact.
 For aviation, the review of other sectors, indicates that urban populations tend to be exposed to a range of diverse noise sources, individual perception of such disturbance may differ and may be affected by the presence of a number of diverse sector soiurces.
 This suggests that a holistic approach to reducing sound exposure may be helpful, with collective approaches across sectors, including aviation, likely to result in better outcomes for residents of urban areas.

 Thus, the impact on local communities may best be mitigated through a set of combined measures.
 The non-aviation sector review suggests that there needs to be an agreed proactive approach and that the provision of information on intervention(s) can go a long way to achieving lasting results.